-The five providers of electronic contents studied are for the most part multidisciplinary.
+From the charts above it is quite evident that the five providers of electronic contents studied are for the most part multidisciplinary.
 However, they basically offer publications from the areas Natural Sciences, Health Sciences and Social Sciences.
-In contrast, the presence of the Humanities in the packages analysed is limited, this being a field represented exclusively in the Kluwer and Science Direct lists.
+In contrast, the presence of the Humanities in the packages analysed is limited, this being a field represented exclusively in the Kluwer and ScienceDirect lists.